amirsadriofficial/Online-Shop/README.md

 # Online Shop
 ### Visit Website
-Click On The [Website](https://amirsadriofficial.github.io/Online-Shop) To Visit.
+Click on the [Website](https://amirsadriofficial.github.io/Online-Shop) to visit.